xymostech/XymosTeX/README.md

 ![Image of Hello World!](readme-images/hello-world.png)

-The most fun and impressive thing that XymosTeX can do is calculate primes for you:
+One fun and impressive thing that XymosTeX can do is calculate primes for you:

 ```
 $ cargo run --release < examples/primes.tex